Kawanishi E7K: Design and development

+In February 1932, the Imperial Japanese Navy (IJN) requested the Kawanishi Aircraft Company produce a replacement for the company's earlier Kawanishi E5K as part of the 7-Shi requirement, which also resulted in the Hiro G2H.
+Kawanishi's design team, headed by Eiji Sekiguchi, quickly produced a response, the design being internally designated as the Model J and subsiquently assigned the designation E7K1.
+In terms of its general configuration, it was an equal span biplane equipped with twin floats.
+The E7K1 was powered by a single Hiro Type 91 W-12 liquid-cooled inline engine, capable of producing up to 462 kW (620 hp), that drove a twin-bladed wooden propeller.
+Defensive armament comprised as single forward-facing 7.7 mm machine gun, a flexibly-mounted rear-facing machine gun, and a third machine gun that faced downwards and rearwards.
+Bomb racks were also installed under the wing's center-section to carry up to four 30 kg bombs.
+The aircraft's crew of three (the pilot, observer, and radio operator) were seated individually within open cockpits.

-In 1932 the Imperial Japanese Navy requested the Kawanishi Aircraft Company produce a replacement for the company's Kawanishi E5K as part of the 7-Shi program, which also produced the Hiro G2H.
-The resulting design, designated the Kawanishi E7K1, was an equal span biplane powered by a 462 kW (620 hp) Hiro Type 91 W-12 liquid-cooled inline engine.
-The first aircraft flew on 6 February 1933 and was handed over to the navy for trials three months later.
-It was flown in competition with the Aichi AB-6 which was designed to meet the same 7-Shi requirement.
-The E7K1 was ordered into production as the Navy Type 94 Reconnaissance Seaplane (九四式水上偵察機) and entered service in early 1935.
-It became a popular aircraft, but was hindered by the unreliability of the Hiro engine.
-Later production E7K1s were fitted with a more powerful version of the Hiro 91, but this did not improve the reliability.
-In 1938 Kawanishi developed an improved E7K2 with a Mitsubishi Zuisei 11 radial engine, it first flew in August 1938 and was ordered by the Navy as the Navy Type 94 Reconnaissance Seaplane Model 2.
-The earlier E7K1 was renamed to Navy Type 94 Reconnaissance Seaplane Model 1.
+The first prototype conducted its maiden flight on 6 February 1933, less than a year after design work had commenced.
+This prototype was handed over to the IJN for service trials three months later.
+These trials were competitive, being flown against the competing Aichi AB-6, which had also been designed to fulfil the same 7-Shi requirement.
+Reportedly, the Kawanishi aircraft demonstrated superior performance and handling to the AB-6.
+In late 1933, a second E7K1 prototype was delivered to the IJN.
+In May 1934, the E7K1 was ordered into production as the Navy Type 94 Reconnaissance Seaplane (九四式水上偵察機).

+It entered service with the IJN in early 1935.
+In response to high demand, a second production line for the type was set up in April 1937, operated by Nippon Hikoki K.K..
+Operations of the E7K1 were often hindered by the unreliability of its Hiro engine.
+While later production E7K1s were fitted with a more powerful version of the Hiro 91, but this change did not meaningfully improve reliability.
+In 1938, Kawanishi developed an improved E7K2 that was powered by a Mitsubishi MK2 Zuisei 11 radial engine that drove a four-bladed propeller instead; it made its first flight in August 1938.
+Three months later, the E7K2 was ordered into production by the IJN as the Navy Type 94 Reconnaissance Seaplane Model 2, while the earlier E7K1 was redesignated to Navy Type 94 Reconnaissance Seaplane Model 1.